DCotterill/halixia-hugo/content/ma/needs-over-wants-2060.md

 Learn about the importance of prioritising needs over wants

-Learn more about how to prioritise essential needs over non-essential wants for better financial well-being.
+Learn about how to prioritise your essential needs over non-essential wants for better financial well-being.

 Prioritising needs over wants involves making conscious choices about spending, ensuring that essential expenses like food, housing, and healthcare are met before indulging in non-essential purchases.
 It supports financial stability, reduces stress, and fosters responsible financial habits.